cmmasaba/mahiri/README.md

 - plotly: Library for creating interactive charts and plots.

 ## License
-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project and intellectual property is licensed under the MIT License - see the LICENSE file for more details.

 ### Contact
-- For any inquiries or issues, please contact [user@gmail.com].
+- For any inquiries or issues, please contact [mmasabacollins9@gmail.com].